 - Saturday clinic hours at 421 Fallsway

-- Routine dental services—our dentists are still providing emergency care for cases that meet the CDC definition of emergency (e.g., uncontrolled bleeding, swelling and severe pain).
+- Routine dental services—our dentists are still providing evaluations and referrals for emergency care

 - Client groups

 - Home visits and escorts to community visits

 - We're calling for Maryland's public health response to include:

 - Testing, isolation and quarantine plan for people experiencing homelessness

 - Statewide suspension of foreclosures and evictions (state-wide ban on evictions announced 3/16)